Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{ntelligent} metasurfaces, or \acp{RIS}, are an emerging resource in the area of wireless communications, offering a new paradigm for controlling foundational features of electromagnetic fields to enhance system performance \cite{BjornsonSPM2022, BjornsonNP2024, DiRenzoJSAC2020, LiCM2024, KhanN2025, BasarVTM2024, ElMossallamyTCCN2020, LiArX2025}.
+\IEEEPARstart{I}{ntelligent} metasurfaces, or \acp{RIS}, are an emerging resource in the area of wireless communications, offering a new paradigm for controlling foundational features of electromagnetic fields to enhance system performance \cite{BjornsonSPM2022, DiRenzoJSAC2020, LiCM2024, BasarVTM2024, ElMossallamyTCCN2020, LiArX2025}.
 These surfaces consist of individual elements, $i.e.$, passive circuits, with controllable properties that allow them to filter and reradiate the incoming signals without amplification, which is accomplished by implementing delays, reducing the amplitude, or changing wave polarization via the circuit's local reprogrammable impedance.

 Thanks to their low-power and reconfigurable nature, the so-called wave-domain signal processing approach offered by \acp{RIS} offer several key advantages over classical analog/digital signal processing, including ease of deployment and substantial reductions in end-to-end latency and processing delay \cite{LiuCST2021}.

 Motivated by these advantages, \acp{RIS} have attracted enormous attention as an effective solution for enhancing wireless channel quality and consequently the communication performance of \ac{MISO}, \ac{MIMO}, and \ac{ISAC} systems \cite{BjornsonSPM2022}.
-Indeed, intelligent surfaces revolutionize wireless systems design by allowing dynamic reconfiguring of the propagation environment, achieving substantial gains without the need for additional active radio chains \cite{NeriniTWC2023, RanasingheArx2025_FIM, RanasingheArx2025_DD, RanasingheArx2025_Param}.
+Indeed, intelligent surfaces revolutionize wireless systems design by allowing dynamic reconfiguring of the propagation environment, achieving substantial gains without the need for additional active radio chains \cite{NeriniTWC2023, RanasingheArx2025_FIM }.